lizabazil/animals-10-classifier/README.md

 jupyter notebook
 ```
 6. Open the notebook.
-Once Jupyter Notebook is running, open the *classifier.ipynb* file and execute the cells to preprocess data.
+Once Jupyter Notebook is running, open the *preprocess.ipynb* file and execute the cells to preprocess data.

 **Contributors:**
 - Yelyzaveta Tretiak (@lizabazil)